talha-004/talha-004/README.md

 ## 🤝 Open to Opportunities

-I’m exploring **Full-Stack** and **Frontend Developer** roles where I can work on meaningful products, write clean and modern code, and grow alongside a strong engineering team.
+I’m exploring **Full-Stack** roles where I can work on meaningful products, write clean and modern code, and grow alongside a strong engineering team.